joshuagryphon/plastid/docs/source/glossary.rst

             site of the first introns of all transcripts

-        See :doc:`/examples/metagene` and/or the module documentation for the :py:mod:`~yeti.bin.metagene` script for more explanation.
+        See :doc:`/examples/metagene` and/or the module documentation for the :py:mod:`~plastid.bin.metagene` script for more explanation.

     multimapping
         A read that aligns equally well (or nearly-equally well) to multiple